vanloc1808/Markdown-Practice/Chapter02.DoingThingsWithMarkdown/Chapter02.md

 There is an easy way to write email messages using Markdown.
 Markdown Here is a free and open-source browser extension that converts Markdown-formatted text into HTML that is ready to send.

+## Documentation
+Markdown is a natural fit for technical documentation.
+Companies like GitHub are increasingly switching to Markdown for their documentation - check out their blog post about how they migrated their Markdown-formatted documentation to Jekyll.